Color4doK1d/Hacking_Documentation/README.md

 ## ⚠️Disclaimer⚠️

 *These walkthroughs exist as a personal reference library, and are for **educational purposes only**.
-Each write-up includes a link to the specific challenge room whose hack is being document.
-I cannot be held responsible for use of the concepts and tools documented herein for unauthorised operations outside the scope of their respective challenge room.
-These walkthroughs are not intended for use with unauthorised systems.*
+Each write-up includes a link to the specific challenge room whose hack is being documented.
+These walkthroughs are not intended for use with unauthorised systems outside the scope of those rooms.
+I cannot be held responsible for the misuse of the concepts of tools documented herein for purposes other than the specific challenge rooms indicated in each write-up.*

 **SPOILERS AHEAD - Please Read On Responsibly!**